-You should submit the solution of above exercises in a single tar file named after your last name and the assignment number (e.g chasapis_1.tar).
+You should submit the solution of the two exercises in a single tar file named after your last name and the assignment number (e.g chasapis_1.tar).
 You should include main functions and also test programs.
-Submit the solution of your exercise by email to your corresponding supervisor.
+Submit the solution of your exercise by email to kp-abgabe@wr.informatik.unihamburg.de.

 More details of this assignment will be given during the lecture time.
 You are encouraged to send questions to our mailing list.